x86xFX/SimpleMediaUi/README.md

 # SimpleMediaUi
-Simple all in one media player Ui base on Java
+Simple all in one media player Ui, base on Java